joonaaleks/Web-Development-Project/README.md

-This project is a simple app, in which the user can register and login as well as make posts to a post forum.
+This project is an app, in which the user can register and login as well as make posts to a post forum.

 Installation guidelines